thomasmichaelwallace/unity-games/pilot/Assets/Text/script.md

 # jerry!

-the pilot nods are the shed. you turn to see it's ablaze.
+the pilot nods at the shed. you turn to see it's ablaze.

 **pilot**: "get out of here. i'm waiting for my brother."